 The College also prohibits sexual violence, unwelcome sexual advances, requests for sexual favors, and all other verbal or physical conduct of a sexual or otherwise offensive nature where:

 1. Submission to such conduct is made either explicitly or implicitly a term or condition of employment;

 2. Submission to or rejection of such conduct is used as the basis for decisions affecting an individual's employment (i.e., performance appraisals, compensation, advancement, or any other term or condition of employment or career development); or

-3. Such conduct has the purpose or effect of creating an intimidating, or hostile, or offensive working environment.
+3. Such conduct, determined by a reasonable person that has the purpose or effect of creating an intimidating, or hostile, or objectively offensive working environment.

 Also included is the prohibition of the introduction of unwarranted and harmful emphasis on the sex of a student in a formal student/institutional relationship, including but not limited to student/faculty, student/counselor or student/administrator, the intent or effect of which is to create an intimidating, hostile, or offensive academic environment.